splunk/addonfactory-ucc-generator/docs/configurations/index.md

 ![image](../images/configuration/configuration_with_table_output.png)

-This is how form looks in the UI:
+This is how Proxy tab looks in the UI:

 ![image](../images/configuration/proxy_tab_with_warning.png)